 Commercial trucks are some of the largest vehicles on the road.
-When a tractor-trailer or another heavy truck is involved in a motor vehicle accident, the size of the truck often increases the severity of the crash and the injuries victims suffer – particularly the occupants of other vehicles involved in the crash.
+When a tractor trailer or another heavy truck is involved in a motor vehicle accident, the size of the truck often increases the severity of the crash and the injuries that victims suffer – particularly the occupants of other vehicles involved in the crash.
 If you or a loved one has been injured in a trucking accident, contact our personal injury law firm today for a free consultation.

-How Do Truck and Car Accidents Differ?
+How Do Truck And Car Accidents Differ?

 Commercial trucking companies are required to carry insurance policies that typically have much higher limits than those available on most traditional automobile insurance policies.
 Because truck drivers rarely have the personal insurance limits or personal resources necessary to pay the damages that are at stake in these cases, the trucking company’s liability becomes extremely important.

 Needless to say, the insurers for commercial trucks are not more inclined to provide compensation to victims simply because of the higher limits.
 Instead, most insurance companies will aggressively try to push victims into accepting settlements that may seem generous but rarely account for the full extent of losses suffered by the accident victim.